zalenix/portaldocs/portal-sdk/templates/top-designpatterns-page-forms.md

 ## Example uses
 * Stopping a VM - Dialog
 * Tagging a VM - Context Pane
-* Creating an alert rule - Full screen blade
+* Moving a resource to a different resource group - Full screen blade
 * Creating a VM - Wizard [Free account virtual machine](https://rc.portal.azure.com/#create/microsoft.freeaccountvirtualmachine)

 # Use when